Inbox and SFTP

 - Click

-button under Shareable SFTP Setup Link title. - Share the URL with the uploader who will use it to transfer the large files to your vault.
+Copybutton under Shareable SFTP Setup Link title. - Share the URL with the uploader, who will use it to transfer the large files to your vault.

-If the SFTP inbox is not an option, it means you have not setup the SFTP external server under system settings in the management tab.
+If the SFTP inbox is not an option, your admin needs to set up the SFTP external server under System Settings in the tab.

 Upload files to an SFTP Inbox